nategreco/CarND-MPC-Project/writeup/README.md

 * v - Forward velocity of the car
 * cte - Cross-track error
 * epsi - Yaw position error

+Equations used to calculate vehicle state:

+![State Equations][image1]

 Actuators in this model are throttle and steering.
 Throttle actually encompassed both braking (negative values) and acceleration (positive values).
 A delay value of 100 ms was used in the model to simulate the delayed reaction of a real mechanical system.
 Introduction of this delay was found to induce oscillation in the simulator that could only be resolved by anticipating the delay.
 This was done by re-evaluating the state with a predicted state in the future.
 These calculations can be seen in [main.cpp](../src/main.cpp#L117), but are primarily simple trigonometry.